stoerr/CoDeveloperGPTengine/src/site/markdown/index.md

 In contrast to other approaches like [AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) this is not meant to autonomously execute extensive changes (which would likely require a lot of prompt engineering), but to enable the developer to flexibly use the AI within a ChatGPT chat session for various tasks both to analyze code or documentation and to make some changes.
+A ChatGPT chat does, however, permit to trigger several actions in one message, so it's also possible to e.g. tell it to run the build, fix errors and repeat until it succeeds.

 The project is quite stable and useable.
 In fact I use it regularily in my own development - both on itself and on my other projects.
 Using it does, however, require that you have a paid ChatGPT account that can use plugins / GPTs.